k3b/LosslessJpgCrop/README.md

 Simply load a JPEG image from the in-app image browser, adjust the rectangular selection, rotate it if necessary and save it as a new image file.

-Note: This app is focused on lossless JPEG image manipulation, so issues that propose additional features (e.g. support for other file formats or adding text to images) are out of scope.
+Note: This app is focused on lossless JPEG image manipulation, so issues that propose additional features (e.g. support for other file formats, add resize-support or adding text to images) are out of scope.

 ---